-We have an older population, especially in Shropshire and mid Wales
+It would better meet the needs of our older population, especially in Shropshire and mid Wales

 We know that older people use emergency hospital services more than any other age group.
 They are more likely to have an underlying health condition, experience a longer stay in hospital and be referred on for further stay rather than return home.
-More than a quarter (27.5%) of all emergency admissions at our two hospitals are people aged 60 and over.
-Those aged over 75 are the most likely of any age group to use emergency services.
+More than a quarter (27.5%)\ of all emergency admissions at our two hospitals are people aged 60 and over.
+Those over 75 are the most likely of any age group to use emergency services.